penut101/Qwerty/README.md

 - `!setbirthday MM-DD` — Set your birthday.
 - `!removebirthday` — Remove your birthday.
 - `!mybirthday` — Check your saved birthday.
+- `!birthdayboard` — Check the month for birthdays.
 - Automatic birthday messages daily at 8 AM with fun randomized messages.

 ### 🎭 Reaction Role Bot